 Angina is characterized by the feeling of chest heaviness, tightness or pain that can radiate to the arm, shoulder or neck.
 It is also caused by decreased blood flow in the arteries that provide oxygen to the heart.
 Angina is generally triggered by strenuous activity or intense emotions.

-What to do: Treatment depends on the type of angina the patient is presenting with.
+How to treat: Treatment depends on the type of angina the patient is presenting with.
 The doctor will often prescribe anticoagulants, vasodilators and/or beta-blockers.

 3. Bursitis